pojntfx/networked-linux-memsync/docs/notes.md

 ## Introduction

 - Research question: Could memory be the universal way to access and migrate state?
-- Why efficient memory synchronization is the missing key component
+- Why efficient memory synchronization is the missing key component for it to be that universal way
-- High-level use cases for memory synchronization in the industry today
+- High-level use cases for memory synchronization in the industry today (VM live migration, accessing remote ressources transparently)

 ## Technology